asam-ev/OpenMATERIAL/examples/scenario_example/README.md

 ## ASAM OSI

-To showcase the interaction with ASAM OSI, the ASAM OpenSCENARIO file described above was played with the scenario player [esmini](https://github.com/esmini/esmini).
+To showcase the interaction with ASAM OSI, the ASAM OpenSCENARIO XML file described above was played with the scenario player [esmini](https://github.com/esmini/esmini).
 The output was stored in an ASAM OSI binary SensorView trace file: `20250130T100644Z_sv_370_2112_700_scenario_example_two_vehicles.osi`.
-The ASAM OpenMATERIAL 3D assets linked in the ASAM OpenSCENARIO file and the ASAM OpenSCENARIO vehicle catalog are contained in the ASAM OSI trace file as model_references.
+The ASAM OpenMATERIAL 3D assets linked in the ASAM OpenSCENARIO XML file and the ASAM OpenSCENARIO XML vehicle catalog are contained in the ASAM OSI trace file as model_references.
 The figure below was taken with Persival Simspector to visualize the content of the ASAM OSI trace file, including the referenced ASAM OpenMATERIAL 3D assets.

 ![scenario_example_simspector.png](img/scenario_example_simspector.png)